Covariance of Scattering Amplitudes from Counting Carefully: Counting Tree Graphs

 The multivariate Ward polynomial bears close resemblance to the Bell polynomial ~\cite{Comtet_Combinatorics,Riordan_Combinatorial}.
 In fact upon close examination it is clear that

 The multivariate polynomial is known, its coefficients (up to signs) can be found as \textbf{OEIS Sequence A134685} ~\cite{oeis}, the first few polynomials are given by the table below

-To recover the Ward polynomial simply evaluate $W_{n,k}(1,x,x^2,\dots)$ and it is trivial to see that the right hand side fulfills the recursion relation defining the Ward numbers.
-The full tree sums given by $W_n$ can be obtained by evaluating $W_{n,k}(1,1,\dots)$
+to recover the Ward polynomial simply evaluate $W_{n,k}(1,x,x^2,\dots)$ and it is trivial to see that the right hand side fulfills the recursion relation defining the Ward numbers.
+The full tree sums given by $W_n$ can be obtained by evaluating $W_{n,k}(1,1,\dots)$.
+The multivariate Ward polynomial describes the Faà di Bruno algebra \cite{FIGUEROA:HopfAlgebra, Connes2000:Hopf1} and can be related to Feynman graphs ~\cite{Connes2001:Renormalization,Abdesselam2002:Feynman}.